Algorithmically Establishing Trust in Evaluators: Introduction

 \section{Introduction}

-One of the most fundamental problems in machine learning, and AI broadly, is measurement.
-It has been known for a while that some metrics have a certain level of unreliability; for example, by not corresponding to human judgements appropriately \cite{reiter-2018-structured,gehrmann2023repairing,bavaresco2024llmsinsteadhumanjudges,LLMLXEval}.
-However, the rise of LLMs as evaluators, typically known as LLMs-as-judges, has led to a substantial divide in the field regarding their trustworthiness as a measurement tool.
-Their use has also led to broader questions around measurement in AI; specifically, about the validity of some results \cite{gehrmann2023repairing,rabinovich-anaby-tavor-2025-robustness,moghe-etal-2023-extrinsic}.
+One of the most fundamental problems in AI is the question of measurement.
+Many commonly used metrics have a certain level of unreliability; for example, by not corresponding to human judgements \citep{reiter-2018-structured,gehrmann2023repairing,bavaresco2024llmsinsteadhumanjudges,LLMLXEval}.
+With the rise of LLMs as evaluators, typically known as LLMs-as-judges, scaling measurement to multiple subproblems has become ubiquitous \citep{de-wynter-2025-awes}.
+However, their reliability and trustworthiness as measurement tools has led to division within the research community, specifically, about the validity of some results \citep{gehrmann2023repairing,rabinovich-anaby-tavor-2025-robustness,moghe-etal-2023-extrinsic}.

-A key component in the `measurement in AI question', and the object of study of our work, is whether the tool providing the evaluation (the \textit{evaluator}) may be trusted.
-This has become more critical given the fast adoption of foundation models in industry and scientific research, and the continuous need to scale.
-In these cases, trust is usually established based on some sort of ground truth: an existing set of labelled references by which to perform statistical analyses (e.g., a $t$-test).
-However, it is often the case that said references do not necessarily exist: perhaps the problem is too niche, or the annotation too costly.
-It follows then that the only way one can establish trust on an unknown evaluator in a no-reference scenario is via formal methods (i.e., formal proofs).
+A key issue on the question of measurement is whether the evaluation tool (the \textit{evaluator}) may be trusted.
+This trust is typically established with a ground truth artifact, such as a labelled dataset for statistical analysis, or a benchmark.
+However, references may not exist or be scarce, due to annotation cost or uniqueness of the problem.
+In this case, statistical conclusions would not be meaningful.
+Even when references exist, contamination of benchmarks has become a major concern (see, e.g., \citealt{sainz-etal-2023-nlp}).
+Hence, when no references exist, scientifically establishing trust on an evaluator can only be done with a formal proof.

-In this paper we introduce an algorithm (which we call the `No-Data Algorithm') by which to establish trust in an evaluator \textit{without} previously-labelled data.
-The algorithm is designed to work in-line with contemporary machine learning techniques, where an evaluator claims that it knows the map between datapoints and labels.
-It is up to a verifier to decide, based on the outcome of certain challenges, whether the evaluator may be trusted.
-The No-Data Algorithm requires a linear number of calls and \textbf{does not require labelled datasets} (e.g., development or training sets) or knowledge of the labels in the test set to establish trust.
+We introduce an algorithm (the `No-Data Algorithm') which allows trust assessment \textit{without} any reference data.
+It is designed for contemporary settings, such as LLMs-as-judges, where an \textit{evaluator} claims knowledge of the correct labels, and constrained to a binary classification setting.
+A \textit{verifier} then decides, based on the evaluator's successful responses to specific challenges, whether it is trustworthy.
+This requires a linear number of queries, no labelled datasets (e.g., development or training sets), or prior knowledge of the labels.
+The method is inspired by zero-knowledge proof protocols, such as two-factor authentication.